Scottish Words Illustrated

 Latest Words

-If you like my work, please support me on Ko-fi by throwing a few coins in my cap.
+If you like my work, please support me by clicking on the Ko-fi icon and ‘throw a few coins in my cap’ for a coffee.

-If you like my work, please support me on Ko-fi by throwing a few coins in my cap.
+If you like my work, please support me by clicking on the Ko-fi icon and 'throw a few coins in my cap' for a coffee.

 Your options: Below the illustration of each Scottish word you can choose Previous or Next or Random for a word.
 You also have the options to go directly to the very First word or very Last word.
 You can look up words and meaning in the Scottish Words Glossary section, many are linked to illustrations.
 You can Search the site at the top right.
 You can subscribe to the RSS feed here.
 You can view the words words grouped by year in the Archives section. or select from this collection of thumbnails of words done for Illustration Friday.
 There is a pull down Category list where you can view word thumbnails, caption excerpts and meanings under a Category.
 You can do the same by clicking on any Tags.Why Scottish Words gives an overview of this site's purpose, its beginning and why Scottish words were chosen as a topic to illustrate define and translate.
 There you can also access some information About Me and information in using the Phonetic Alphabet to help with pronouncing the words.
 There is a Site Map here.
 If you like a challenge you can try the Scottish word quizzes.
 You can also view websites I like or my collection of visual links on Pinterest - which are mainly for illustrators, designers, animators and artists.
 The Stooryduster-Blog area is for writing about this and that but mostly about dog walking, design and art.
 It is slightly separate from the Stooryduster illustrated Scottish Words.